National Cycle Route 5: Birmingham to Stoke-on-Trent

 This stretch of the NCR5 goes through the North of the West Midlands from Birmingham city centre to Stoke-on-Trent.

 The NCR5 heads north from Birmingham New Street railway station and joins the Birmingham Canal towpath outside of the National Sea Life Centre, Birmingham.
 The route leaves the towpath near Smethwick Galton Bridge railway station, continuing on the towpath joins the National Cycle Route 81.

 After a few residential streets the NCR5 passes through Sandwell Valley Country Park until it reaches the River Tame.
 To pass under the M6 the route weaves through roads, a park trail and a short section of towpath, diverting to the Rushall Canal.
-From here the NCR5 leaves the canal to pass through houses and continue to Walsall city centre.
+From here the NCR5 leaves the canal to pass through houses and continue to Walsall town centre.
 After going over the railway line, the path continues through a park and becomes a straight run for some distance.
 The route continues on to Lichfield.

 At Lichfield the NCR5 is connected with National Cycle Route 54.
 However, there is a break in the route here between Lichfield and Stafford where the NCR5 restarts.
 From Stafford the route passes through Stone and continues to Stoke-on-Trent where the route has a junction with National Cycle Route 555.